- First Spitfire Passenger Flights from Exeter

 UK Border Control officers will scan passports of all passengers who have been outside the UK.
 Only those people who have the right to enter the United Kingdom are allowed to do so.

 The UK Passport Office has tips and full details of immigration requirements.

-Passengers travelling to airports in the United Kingdom, the Republic of Ireland or the Channel Islands do not need passports but must have a form of ID which proves their nationality/citizenship for immigration purposes.
+Passengers travelling to airports in the United Kingdom, the Republic of Ireland or the Channel Islands do not need passports but must have a form of Photo ID which proves their nationality/citizenship.